 Primary and secondary school students are eligible for membership at one-half the standard yearly rate.
 Post-secondary school students enrolled in at least half time status shall be eligible for the student rate for a maximum of 6 post-secondary years in this status.
 Contact info [at] amsat.org for additional student membership information.

-73 and remember to help Keep Amateur Radio in Space,
+73 and Remember to help keep amateur radio in space,

-This week’s ANS Editor,
+This week’s ANS Editor, Jack Spitznagel, KD4IZ

-n8hm at amsat dot org
+kd4iz at frawg dot org